Chrome Proxy: How to Use a Proxy in Chrome

 Now you'll need to configure the proxy connection on your system using its settings.

 5. For the next step, you'll need data pertaining to the proxy server you'd like to connect to, such as from EXPERTE.com's proxy list.
-Toggle "Use a proxy server" to On and input the proxy IP and port.
+Toggle "Use a proxy server" to On and input the proxy IP and port number.
 You can also exempt certain websites and Intranet addresses from the proxy connection.

-6. To finish setup, click on Save.
+6. To finish setup, click Save.

 From this point on, your anonymous proxy connection will be used for visiting websites.
 However, you shouldn't expect too much from free proxies, since they're often unreliable and/or slow.
-You might also need to repeat the above process several times in order to find a proxy server that works for you.
+You might also need to repeat the above steps several times in order to find a proxy server that works for you.
 As an alternative, you can rent proxy servers from providers like Smartproxy, or upgrade to a VPN.

 In case you'd like to set up a proxy connection with a different browser or operating system, be sure to check out our guide.